-The three key elements of domestic abuse: (a) intimidation, (b) humiliating the victim, and (c) physical injury, were all suffered by the subject in this case study.
+The three key elements of domestic abuse: (a) intimidation, (b) humiliating the victim and (c) physical injury were all suffered by the subject in this case study.
+The subject in this case study suffered severe violence from her abuser, as defined by Fisher & Shelton (2006).
+It included being punched, threatened with a weapon, and strangled.
 When things are awry at home because of domestic violence, studies have shown that IPV has a profound mark on the individual functioning as a productive and effective employee.

 This was the case with the subject in this case study.
 Mental and physical health problems influence the victim's capacity to complete work and to perform effectively on the job (Katula, 2012; Katula, 2009; Tolman & Rosen, 2001).
 Employee absenteeism, diminished productivity, employee turnover are some of the major issues related to domestic violence (Felblinger & Gates, 2008; Swanberg & Logan, 2005).
-Most of these problems were reflected in the subject's personal story.
+Most of these problems were reflected in the subject's personal story (Alaniz & De Los Santos, 2015).

 A teacher's dramatic change in job performance and a decrease in the quality of work with no or very little dedication towards work responsibilities may be indicators to the school instructional leader or school manager that a teacher may be in an unsafe situation at home.
 A woman involved in a relationship with a volatile partner may often keep it a secret.
 This is often the result of embarrassment, shame, or other reasons such as having a career or being deemed educated.
 There are other women who do not speak out due to fear of further injury or harm to her, her children and/or family (Binder, 2014; Furlow, 2010).
 This was the case in the subject's life, yet no one was aware of what was happening.